BasavarajGoudar/postal_address/README.md

 postal_address
 ==============

-python script to extract postal addresses from emails.
+python script to extract postal addresses from emails and store it in mysql database.